-If a CA does support an OCSP service, the OCSP responder operated by the CA shall support the HTTP GET or POST method, as described in RFC 6960 and/or RFC 5019.
-CAs shall also specify the update frequency of the certificate status information provided via the OCSP service and the response rules of OCSP responder to the OCSP request received in their CPS.
+CAs shall state the method of on-line revocation checking for relying parties in their CPS.
+If a CA does support an OCSP service, the OCSP responder operated by the CA shall at least support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.